The Power of Creation

 - In Shintoism, it's the Power of Procreation.
 Lands, living beings, all of them came to be because Izanami birthed them.
 Izanami eventually died due to miscarriage, and the world became plagued by death.
 Fun fact: the Western scholars who translated Kojiki had some difficulties translating the book to their puritan audience.

 - Dungeons & Dragons: Prestidigitation allows the user to create small rude objects that last a hour.
 In 3rd edition, the Creation sub-school of Conjuration is all about this trope, and the Transmutation spell Fabricate is one of the game's economy breakers, allowing the user to instantaneously transform multiple cubic feet of base materials into products commensurate with their skill as a craftsman.

-- Exalted: The Primordials (this settings' Titans) created Creation by a hot goddess-on-goddess action.
-Amongst the Exalted, only the Green Sun Princes —pawns of the shattered Primordials— have this power: they are nascent Primordials and they can create world inside their own being.
+- Exalted: The Primordials (this settings' Titans) created Creation by hot goddess-on-goddess action.
+Amongst the Exalted, only the Green Sun Princes —pawns of the shattered Primordials— have this power: they are nascent Primordials and they can create worlds inside their own being.

 - Amaterasu in Ōkami has this ability, though since she's been Brought Down to Badass at the start of the game, we don't see the full extent of her power.
 One of the first things she does, though, is recreate a river where one has disappeared.

 - Geneforge.
 A Shaper is an army.

 - The first Black & White game includes miracles to create food and lumber for the player's villages.
 The sequel removed these options but added the power to fabricate buildings from their raw materials in seconds.